Seven Soldiers of Victory: Return

-The team is resurrected in 1972 in Justice League of America #100–102.
+The team is resurrected in Justice League of America #100–102.
 During the celebration of their 100th meeting, the JLA is brought to Earth-Two by the Justice Society of America, where a giant ethereal hand controlled by the Iron Hand (who turned up alive) threatens to destroy their world unless he is given control over it.
 Having been unable to destroy the hand themselves, the only clue the JSA could find was a mystical vision of a grave for "the Unknown Soldier of Victory".
-An unearthly Oracle, summoned up by Doctor Fate, Zatanna, and the Thunderbolt of Johnny Thunder, reveals to the JLA and the JSA that the Seven Soldiers had fought and destroyed a similar menace called the Nebula Man many years previously, though at the seeming cost of their existences.
+An unearthly Oracle, summoned by Doctor Fate, Zatanna, and Thunderbolt, reveals to the JLA and the JSA that the Seven Soldiers had fought and destroyed a similar menace called Nebula Man many years previously, though at the seeming cost of their existences.
 The Oracle then explains that the Soldiers had instead been scattered throughout history.
 The two teams split into smaller groups and are sent back in time by the Oracle to find them.
-Doctor Fate, the Atom, and the Elongated Man find the Crimson Avenger in Mexico, where he believes he is the Aztec sun god.

-Superman, the Sandman, and Metamorpho rescue the amnesic Shining Knight from the hordes of Genghis Khan.
+Doctor Fate, the Atom, and the Elongated Man find Crimson Avenger in Mexico, where he believes he is the Aztec sun god.Superman, the Sandman, and Metamorpho rescue the amnesiac Shining Knight from the hordes of Genghis Khan.
 Hawkman, Doctor Mid-Nite, and the Golden Age Wonder Woman find the Golden Age Green Arrow in medieval England, where he had been mistaken for Robin Hood.
 Batman, Hourman, and Starman retrieve Stripesy from ancient Egypt.